-Without the ability to understand the implications of their actions, the dog you know and love shouldn’t have to answer to the law, even in situations where they have done something wrong.
+Without the ability to understand the implications of their actions, the dog you know, and love shouldn’t have to answer to the law, even in situations where they have done something wrong.

 When you live in a building with other people, creating too much noise will often result in trouble, and this can be especially true when it comes to a pet like a dog.
 Barking, scratching, and all of the other sounds a dog can produce can result in complaints to the police.

-If your dog falls into the category of a dangerous breed, though, this could land both you and the animal in big trouble, often resulting in families being torn apart.
-It never has to be this way, even if you haven’t been given the right paperwork when you first adopt your furry friend.
+If your dog falls into the category of a dangerous breed, this could land you and the animal in big trouble, often tearing families apart.
+It never has to be this way, even if you haven’t been given the right paperwork when you first adopted your furry friend.

 While it is good for people to be compensated for these issues, it’s not necessarily fair that the pooch can lose their life, especially if they have had a hard upbringing.

-It might be mildly amusing to think of a pooch having to go to court, but the implications of such an event can often change their lives forever, even if they end up coming out on top.
+It might be mildly amusing to think of a dog having to go to court, but the implications of such an event can often change their lives forever, even if they end up coming out on top.